What is 5% of 200? A Deep Dive into Percentages and Their Applications

 Solving for the Percentage: An Inverse Problem

 Sometimes, you might know the part and the whole, and you need to find the percentage.
-For example, what percentage of 200 is 10?
+Here's one way to look at it: what percentage of 200 is 10?

 Using the proportion method: